Menton Cote Dazur, France Travel Guide

 Menton offers a noteworthy experience in this sun-kissed haven.

 Originally Ligurian territory, Menton later became part of the Republic of Genoa.
-For centuries, it was a possession of the Grimaldi family of Monaco.
+Over centuries, it was a possession of the Grimaldi family of Monaco.
 In 1861, Menton officially joined France, a decision celebrated by its inhabitants.
-This long and varied past defined its culture, architecture, and even its cuisine, with strong Italian notes.
+This long and varied past defined its culture, architecture, and even its cuisine, with powerful Italian notes.

 Menton sits on the Côte d'Azur, or French Riviera, in southeastern France.
 It is last major French town before the Italian border, about 7 miles (11 kilometers) from Ventimiglia, Italy.
 To its west lie Roquebrune-Cap-Martin, Monaco, and Nice.
 The municipality is nestled compared to the Maritime Alps, which descend directly into the Mediterranean Sea.

-This unique setting, where rugged peaks meet the azure sea, defines Menton's landscape and offers stunning views from a lot of viewpoints, including the historic district and surrounding hills.
-Its placement works as a nexus for exploring each of the French and Italian Rivieras, with easy ways to major cities and charming hilltop villages.
+This unique setting, where rugged peaks meet the azure sea, defines Menton's landscape and offers stunning views from a lot of viewpoints, including the old quarter and surrounding hills.
+Its placement works as a focal point for exploring the two French and Italian Rivieras, with easy ways to major cities and charming hilltop villages.

 Originally a Ligurian territory, it later became part of the The nation of Genoa.

-For many centuries, it used to be a possession of the Grimaldi family of Monaco.
+For hundreds of years, it was a possession of the Grimaldi family of Monaco.

 In 1861, Menton officially joined France, a decision celebrated by its inhabitants.